 Americans love traveling to Mexico for its stunning beaches, cultural cities, delicious food and, of course, its proximity to the United States.
-Approximately 35 million Americans visited Mexico in 2017.
-Do you have a Mexican vacation coming up?
+Approximately 22 million Americans visited Mexico in 2021 — still nowhere near pre-pandemic levels, but those numbers are trending back up again.
+Do you have a Mexican vacation coming up, maybe to Mexico City or somewhere beachy?
 You’ll want to brush up on your Spanish before you go, and Babbel has a course designed especially for you.

 Meeting New People